Ahgaff-level4/ACTS/README.md

 ## **Tips**
 1. Create a file that runs the NodeJs.
 (CMD shortcut with the run command).
-2. Create Edge Application of the local website to run it as Desktop application.
+2. Create an Edge Application of the local website to run it as a Desktop application.